§ 01

 If your form is the lead-capture mechanism of anything you'd be unhappy losing — a portfolio that lands you work, a SaaS waitlist, a paid newsletter signup, a small business contact form — splitforms is the right call.
 Web3Forms' free tier emails submissions through shared infrastructure with no dashboard, no submission history, and no way to recover a lost or filtered email.

-splitforms gives you 1,000 submissions/month free with a real dashboard, permanent storage, AI spam filtering, dedicated SMTP for deliverability, and webhooks — all on the free tier.
+splitforms gives you 500 submissions/month free with a real dashboard, permanent storage, and AI spam filtering.
+Starter adds notification emails, dedicated SMTP delivery, and webhooks for $1/month.
 For any project where the form actually matters, that's the safer architecture.

 § 02